LinTinWei/stm32_projects/README.md

 # stm32_projects

-This repository includes a collection of STM32F103 projects developed on Ubuntu 22.04, using cross

--compiler to generate bin file and using STM32CubeProgrammer to burn on the board.
+This repository includes a collection of STM32F103 projects developed on Ubuntu 22.04, using cross-compiler to generate bin file and using STM32CubeProgrammer to burn on the board.

-## 📚 Projects
+## Projects

 | Folder                  | Description                          |
 |-------------------------|--------------------------------------|